-The cash and cash equivalent disclosed above and in the statement of cash flows include $\leq 1,200,000$ , which are going to be used when group purchases the property in Bugibba.
+The cash and cash equivalent disclosed above and in the statement of cash flows include €1,200,000 held in escrow at year end.
+These funds were used post year-end during the purchase of the property in Bugibba.

 11.3 Trade and other payables